Jannath19/docker_flask_homework/README.md

     ports:
       - "5002:5000"
 ```
+###Dockerizing Multiple Flask Applications

-Create two folders: flask1 and flask2.
+##Create two folders: flask1 and flask2.
-In each folder, generate a Flask application (app.py), a Dockerfile, and a requirements.txt file.
+-In each folder, generate a Flask application (app.py), a Dockerfile, and a requirements.txt file.

-Use the provided Dockerfile code in both Flask folders.
+-Use the provided Dockerfile code in both Flask folders.
 Add "flask" to the requirements.txt file in both folders.

 Dockerizing with Docker Compose:
-In your Cloud Shell terminal, execute docker-compose build to build your images.
+-In the Cloud Shell terminal, execute docker-compose build to build your images.
 Use docker-compose up to run your images in containers.

-Preview your images by adjusting ports according to the Docker Compose file.
+-Preview your images by adjusting ports according to the Docker Compose file.

-Inspect a list of containers with docker-compose ps.
+-Inspect a list of containers with docker-compose ps.

-Halt your containers with docker-compose down.
+-stop your containers with docker-compose down.

-Clean and remove everything with docker system prune -a -f.
+-Clean and remove everything with docker system prune -a -f.
-Explanation of Docker Compose
-Version: Version of the Docker Compose file.
-Services: Services for the application.
-Build: Specific path.
-Ports: Maps a port from the host machine to a port from an image container.
-Volumes: Mounts a directory from the host machine to the image container.